sahilchess/pixeldust/submissions/duykhanh09103_PixelPad/readme.md

 <!-- Uncomment the line below if you need a soldering iron -->
 <!-- ⚠️ I would like to [reason for iron], so I would need a soldering iron. -->
+If possible can i have hot plate and some solder paste? tysm

 <!-- Example: -->